What Is Oak Wilt?

 Oak Wilt is caused by a fungus (Ceratocystis fagacearum) that affects nearly all species of oaks and is particularly aggressive when contracted by Red Oaks.
 This disease is a major problem in the eastern and central United States, including the greater Madison area and all of southern Wisconsin.

-All oaks are susceptible to Oak Wilt, however the Red oak subgenus, including Pin oak, Scarlet oak and Black oak are more susceptible.
+All oaks in the Greater Madison area are susceptible to Oak Wilt, however the Red oak subgenus, including Pin oak, Scarlet oak and Black oak are more susceptible.
 Trees in the red oak group generally die rapidly, usually within weeks or months after infection.
-Treatment will not save an infected red oak.
+Treatment will not save an infected red oak, so preventative treatment is a must.
 Trees in the White oak subgenus, such as Burr oak and Chinkapin oak can generally be treated for Oak Wilt and will recover within a year of treatment.

 The benefits of this “I.V.” or direct injection method as opposed to other less-effective soil injected methods are many: